Updated on: September 22, 2023

 Best Free Antivirus for Linux — ClamAV

 ClamAV is the best free antivirus for Linux users.
 It’s open source, just like Linux itself, and its huge virus directory is constantly updated by users around the world.
-When I tested ClamAV, it detected a perfect 100% of my test malware files.
+When I tested ClamAV, it detected every single piece of malware I added to my device.

 While ClamAV is a bit tricky to use, it’s worth doing the work to get to know it.
 If you’re a beginner, you can start with ClamTk.
 It’s a user-friendly version of ClamAV with a simple Graphic User Interface (GUI) and on-demand scanning.